-In our opinion, these financial statements present fairly, in all material respects, the financial position of the Company as at September 30, 2010 and 2009, and the results of its operations and its cash flows for the years then ended in accordance with Canadian generally accepted accounting principles.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Astorius Resources Ltd. as at September 30, 2011 and 2010, and the results of its operations and its cash flows for the years then ended in accordance with Canadian generally accepted accounting principles.